NanaVan/ArduinoTriggerSystem/README.md

 ***It is far from our design index!***

 Since we do not need a very high accuracy of the voltage.
 We reset the prescaler to instead 4 of 128.
-The ideal sampling rate is 308 kHz (3.24$\mu$s per point).
-The test result is 9.42 $\mu$s per point.
+The ideal sampling rate is 308 kHz (3.24 μs per point).
+The test result is 9.42 μs per point.

 **Code**
 ```Arduino